If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 5. Bees, Hornets, and Wasps

-These three insects are closely related, but they are all types of insects that bite and have different methods of biting humans.
+These three insects are closely related, but they all bite and have different methods of biting humans.

-Bees tend to sting humans as a form of self-defense when they are disturbed or threatened.
+Bees tend to sting humans in self-defense when disturbed or threatened.

 Hornets and wasps usually attack when they feel their nest is in danger, and they can deliver multiple stings.

-All three of these insects can cause localized swelling, irritation at the sting site, and, sometimes, more severe reactions such as anaphylactic shock.
+These three insects can cause localized swelling and irritation at the sting site and, sometimes, more severe reactions, such as anaphylactic shock.

 It’s important to note that bee stings can be fatal if a person is allergic, so always seek medical attention immediately if you experience any concerning symptoms.